jamalahmedmaaz/incrementalLearning/daily/src/main/java/Terms.md

 SIMPLICITY

-EVOLVABILITY

-BACKPRESSURE
+EVOLVABILITY - Evolvability is defined as the capacity of a system for adaptive evolution.

+BACK-PRESSURE

 CONSENSUS

-DURABLE
+DURABLE - able to withstand wear, pressure, or damage; hard-wearing.

+API Gateway - Zuul/API Gateway

-API Gateway
+Zuul - API Gateway (competitor nginx)

-Zuul

-Service Discovery
+Service Discovery - Eureka

+MOM - Message Oriented Middle-ware.

+Data proximity - How close one data elements is to other, physically.